Lake Erie College

-Students can rely on their own transportation or the Lake County Laketran bus system that has stops near the campus.
-Parking one personal vehicle on campus is available upon registering with the college.

 History

 Lake Erie Female Seminary

-Founded as the Lake Erie Female Seminary in 1856, the institution toppled the belief that women were not capable of significant intellectual improvement.
-The only single-sex institution of higher education for women in the Western Reserve, it took after its sister seminary, Mount Holyoke.

-The seminary was relocated in Painesville after Willoughby Seminary, founded in 1847, burned to the ground.
+The seminary was relocated to Painesville after Willoughby Seminary, founded in 1847, burned to the ground.
 Its founders include prominent local citizens Timothy Rockwell, general store owner Silas Trumbull Ladd, Judge William Lee Perkins, Mayor and Judge Aaron Wilcox, Charles Austin Avery and Judge Reuben Hitchcock, a president of the Cleveland and Mahoning Railroad and cousin of Edward Hitchcock.

 Scholarship was not a chief concern at the Seminary in its earliest years, however.
 Educating future mothers through domestic work, physical education and etiquette ranked among the Seminary's chief aims.
 For a tuition of $160, seminarians trained as teachers.

-Over 40 years, the seminary raised standards, finally delivering a college degree.
-It took on the official name of Lake Erie College in 1908 when a charter was passed.

 Expansion

 The Arts took up a home in the halls of Lake Erie.
-Helen Rockwell Morley Memorial Music Building, opened in 1927, still shines – its classic Greek design, Corinthian pillars, seating for more than 1,000, and four-manual E.M.
-Skinner organ with 5,000 pipes.
+Helen Rockwell Morley Memorial Music Building, opened in 1927 – its classic Greek design, Corinthian pillars, seating for more than 1,000, and four-manual E.M.
+Skinner organ with 4,359 pipes.
+The building was designed by Abram Garfield.

 The Civil Aeronautics Authority approved Lake Erie for a civilian pilot program in 1939, several years after Amelia Earhart visited the campus to speak to its Aviators Club.

-In the 1940s, President Dr. Helen D. Bragdon, a Harvard alumna, moved the college from more Victorian ideals toward an active, responsible citizenry.
-Her successor, Dr. Paul Weaver, initiated a required general studies lecture series to demonstrate the interconnectivity of fields of study, three 10 week terms, and the establishment of study centers in many European cities.
+In the 1940s, President Helen D. Bragdon, a Harvard alumna, moved the college from more Victorian ideals toward an active, responsible citizenry.

-In 1954, Lake Erie College became the first institution of higher education in the United States to require a term abroad for its students.

-In 1967, Lake Erie added a School of Equine Studies to its equestrian riding program developed by Laddie Andahazy, an influential horseman who founded the Cleveland Grand Prix.

 A special exhibit of Modern art signaled the opening of Royce Hall for the Fine and Performing Arts in 1970.
 Prints, sculpture, graphics and more by celebrated artists such as Dali, dekooning, Magritte, Miro and Picasso were on display.
 R. Buckminster Fuller spoke at the facility's ground-breaking.

 In 1985, Lake Erie College became coeducational, merging Garfield Senior College with Lake Erie College for Women, and men were admitted officially as students.